Embassy of Ireland, Tokyo

 The embassy is also represented by an Honorary Consul in Sapporo, Hokkaido prefecture.

-New building
+New chancellery building

 In 2019, the Department of Foreign Affairs, in conjunction with the Royal Institute of the Architects of Ireland, announced a competition to create the architectural design for a new Irish embassy in Tokyo.
 The winning design by the Dublin based architectural firm Henry J Lyons was announced in September 2020.

-Construction of the new building is scheduled to begin in March 2023, and is expected to be completed by March 2024.
-The building will be based in the Yotsuya district of Shinjuku, and is expected to cost a total of €23 million.
+Construction of the new building was scheduled to begin in March 2023, and was expected to be completed by 2025.
+The building would be based in the Yotsuya district of Shinjuku, and was expected to cost a total of €23 million.
+As initially planned, the embassy moved within Tokyo from Kōjimachi to Yotsuya Honshiochō on 7 April 2025.

+Around three months later, on 2 July 2025, on the occasion of Irish Prime Minister Micheál Martin’s visit to Japan, an inauguration ceremony and reception for the new Ireland House Tokyo was held to celebrate the opening of the new building, attended by Prime Minister Martin, Japanese State Minister for Foreign Affairs Hisayuki Fujii.